BiocomputeLab/biocomputelab.github.io/_team/max-shail.md

 url: none
 Interests:
   - Synthetic Biology
-  - Molecular Biology
+  - Optogenetics
-  - Microbiology
+  - Vibrio natriegens
 ---
-I am a final year undergraduate at the University of Bristol.
-My internship at the Biocompute Lab gave me my first experience of synthetic biology, where I combinatorially assembled genetic libraries and explored their functional diversity.
+I am an Masters by Research student exploring the establishment and optimisation of multi-wavelength optogenetic control in the fast-growing bacteria Vibrio natriegens.